INTO (Initio) Cash Flow from Financing: $-0.06 Mil (TTM As of Jan. 2003)

 Initio Cash Flow from Financing Related Terms

-Initio Inc provides business and financial consulting.
+Initio Inc is engaged in the provision of management and consulting services.
 It is also engaged in investing and trading shares of publicly owned securities.